UltimateNova1203/Xbox360-PCBs/README.md

-# Xbox360-QSBs
+# Xbox360-PCBs
-Quick Solder Boards for the Xbox 360
+PCBs and accessories for the Xbox 360